apple/coremltools/docs-guides/source/stateful-models.md

 Time (ms) without kv-cache: 4245.6
 Time (ms) with kv-cache: 238.0
 ```
-It's clear that when we modify the attention module to get a stateful model with kv-cache, a given prediction runs much faster than
+It’s clear that when we modify the attention module to get a stateful model with kv-cache, a given prediction runs much faster than
 with the original stateless model.